 Methodology

-A methodology for quantifying the enshittification of major companies, grounded in Cory Doctorow's three-stage theory of platform decay.
+A methodology for quantifying the enshittification of products and services, grounded in Cory Doctorow's three-stage theory of platform decay.

 The Score: 0–100